How to Gain Jaw Pain Relief with Professional Treatment

 - Opening mouth too wide too wide or too long.

 Be careful with the jaw.
-Avoid injury to the jaw by avoiding excessive prolonged opening with yawning, dental visits, singing, and biting hard foods, such as hard breads, tough steaks, candy and gum.
+Avoid injury to the jaw by avoiding excessively prolonged opening with yawning, dental visits, singing, and biting hard foods, such as hard breads, tough steaks, candy, and gum.
 Chewing on both sides alternatively.
 Use a pain log to review daily activities that aggravate the pain and modify these activities.
 Untreated jaw pain can further amplify a TMJ disorder and add to other potential problems.

 Stress Reduced: Practice calming stress reactions by taking a PAUSE to take a few deep breaths quiet your mind, and practice relaxation.
 PAUSE means Pause to Assess, Understand, Start new, and Enjoy the moment.
-This helps reduce your reactions to stressful life events and decrease tension in the jaw and oral habits such as clenching.
+This helps reduce your reactions to stressful life events and decreases tension in the jaw and oral habits such as clenching.

 Is On-going Professional Needed for Persistent Jaw Pain?

 The goal is to help you overcome your jaw pain in time.
 While a professional diagnosis of your jaw is important, conservative pain treatments are effective for most people.
-“Because the most common jaw joint and muscle problems are temporary and do not get worse, simple treatment may be all that is necessary to relieve discomfort”, according to the National institute of Dental and Craniofacial Research.
+“Because the most common jaw joint and muscle problems are temporary and do not get worse, simple treatment may be all that is necessary to relieve discomfort”, according to the National Institute of Dental and Craniofacial Research.

 If you have additional questions about your jaw pain, you are not alone.
 Researchers along with pain specialists are seeking further answers to what causes painful jaw conditions and what the best treatments are.
 Our pain managers can best answer your remaining questions in person.

 Pathophysiology, clinical assessment, and our imaging evaluation, which may include modern MR imaging and CBCT, will give you clarity when considered in detail.
 Our multidisciplinary team provides successful management of jaw pain for many referring dentists, surgeons, primary care doctors, pain doctors, and allied health professionals.
+This includes help for patients with TMD and Fibromyalgia.

 Tolerating persisting jaw pain without seeing a jaw pain specialist puts you at risk of progressive arthritic changes inside the jaw joints.
 Early treatment is highly recommended to sidestep possible long-term damage.
 Sometimes people experience tooth pain and we find it’s caused by hidden TMJ issues.
 Once these are professionally diagnosed, your self-care at-home treatment can be more effective.
 When we find that an in-office appointment is better served by a telemedicine appointment, we’ll make that recommendation.